aaysl/portfolio_ay/Project 3 Sailfort Employee Turnover/README.md

 # Goals
 <br>
-Data set is the Hr Analytics Job Prediction that can be found on <a href="https://www.kaggle.com/datasets/mfaisalqureshi/hr-analytics-and-job-prediction?select=HR_comma_sep.csv">Kaggle</a>, uploaded by Faisal Qureshi. <br>
+Data set is the Hr Analytics Job Prediction that can be found on <a href="https://www.kaggle.com/datasets/mfaisalqureshi/hr-analytics-and-job-prediction?select=HR_comma_sep.csv">Kaggle</a>, uploaded by Faisal Qureshi. <br><br>
 The Senior leadership team at Salifort Motors is concerned about the high turnover rate at the company and wishes to address the issue.<br>
-A high turnover rate is financially costly for the company as Salifort invests heavily in recruitment, training and upskilling its employees<br>
+A high turnover rate is financially costly for the company as Salifort invests heavily in recruitment, training and upskilling its employees<br><br>
 The HR team has gathered some data from the employees and has asked to provide data-driven suggestions to be able to introduce initiatives to help improve employee satisfaction.<br><br>

 # Materials
 All coding was done in the notebook [`Salifort Motors capstone`](https://github.com/aaysl/portfolio_ay/blob/main/Project%203%20Sailfort%20Employee%20Turnover/Salifort%20Motors%20capstone.ipynb).<br>
-PACE strategy was drafted and created in ['Capstone - PACE-strategy-document'](https://github.com/aaysl/portfolio_ay/blob/main/Project%203%20Sailfort%20Employee%20Turnover/Capstone%20-%20PACE-strategy-document.docx)<br>
+PACE strategy was drafted and created in [`Capstone - PACE-strategy-document`](https://github.com/aaysl/portfolio_ay/blob/main/Project%203%20Sailfort%20Employee%20Turnover/Capstone%20-%20PACE-strategy-document.docx)<br>
 The Executive Summary for Salifort Motors management can be viewed at the document [`Capstone - Executive Summaries`](https://github.com/aaysl/portfolio_ay/blob/main/Project%203%20Sailfort%20Employee%20Turnover/Capstone%20-%20Executive%20Summaries.pptx) *created with Google Executive Summary Template*

 # Summary